Rays vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In seven games over the last 10 matchups when favored by bookmakers, the Rays have a record of 5-2.
+- In seven games as the favorite over the last 10 matchups, the Rays have a record of 5-2.

 - When it comes to hitting the over, the Rays and their opponents are 8-2-0 in their last 10 games with a total.